Hawaii Rental Properties Stand to Benefit from U.S. Trend

 The report, which was issued by Harvard University’s Joint Center for Housing Studies and the affordable-housing organization Enterprise Community Partners, focused on the growing number of U.S. households for whom rent payments present a ‘growing burden’ in terms of the percentage of income they comprise.

 “Renters Will Continue to Struggle for the Next Decade, Harvard Study Says” was the headline that topped Laura Kusisto’s WSJ article summarizing the report.
 Although the study found that some factors contributing to the rise were due to temporary economic conditions that are unlikely to continue, other demographic factors will persist.
-Growth in groups of those in their mid-20s to mid-30s and in the Hispanic population (both groups “tend to be disproportionately renters”) have added to demand for rental housing.
+Growth in groups of those in their mid-20s to mid-30s and in the Hispanic population (both groups “tend to be disproportionately renters”) have added to the demand for rental housing.
 At the same time, the private sector has had difficulty producing profitable housing “that is affordable to lower- and moderate-income families.”

 The trend might slow and even reverse should incomes begin to outpace rents—but the overall effect might have marginal results.
-One expert is quoted as saying that even a full decade of solid income growth would likely produce little change in the number of severely burdened households.
+One expert is quoted as saying that even a full decade of substantial income growth would likely produce little change in the number of severely burdened households.

 Whichever group is right, it’s evident that the owners of Hawaii rental properties currently stand to benefit from some of the economic currents that continue to garner headlines.